Requirements for a processing-node quantum repeater on a real-world fiber grid: Setup

-Instead of basing the parameters we use in our simulations on \cite{meraner_indistinguishable_2020}, we base them on data for the interference of photons emitted by two distinct ion traps \cite{tiprivate}, as this more accurately represents the scenario we investigate in this study.
+Instead of basing the parameters we use in our simulations on \cite{meraner_indistinguishable_2020}, we base them on data for the interference of photons emitted by two distinct ion traps \cite{krutyanskiy2023}, as this more accurately represents the scenario we investigate in this study.
 We determine again the two parameters that describe the two exponentials by fitting to the data using the exact same method as above.
-Because the data is of yet unpublished, we are unable to show the fitting procedure here, but the half life time of the exponentials representing the wave function and the emission time were found to be 3.01 $\mu$s and 6.79 $\mu$s respectively.
-Additionally, the photon detection probability and dark count probability in Table \ref{tab:ti_baseline_parameters} correspond to a detection time window of 17.5 $\mu$s.
-Therefore, for consistency, we use a fixed detection time window of 17.5 $\mu$s throughout our simulations.
-However, the coincidence time window is treated as a freely tunable parameter, allowing for a trade-off between rate and fidelity.
-The value for the visibility reported in Tables \ref{tab:ti_baseline_parameters} and \ref{tab:baseline_parameters} was obtained from the model in Appendix \ref{app:time_windows} using the fitted parameters reported above, a detection time window of 17.5 $\mu$s and a coincidence time window of 0.5 $\mu$s. \\
+The half-life time of the fitted exponentials representing the wave function and the emission time were found to be 3.01 $\mu$s and 6.79 $\mu$s respectively, with the fits and the data shown in Figure \ref{fig:ti_coincidence_time} (b).
+This data has been taken using a detection time window of 17.5 $\mu$s.
+Therefore, for consistency, we use a fixed detection time window of 17.5 $\mu$s throughout our simulations, and hence the parameters shown in Table \ref{tab:ti_baseline_parameters} (such as, e.g., the photon detection probability excluding attenuation losses and the dark count probability) all assume a detection time window of 17.5 $\mu$s.
+On the other hand, the coincidence time window is treated as a freely tunable parameter, allowing for a trade-off between rate and fidelity.
+The value for the visibility reported in Tables \ref{tab:baseline_parameters} and \ref{tab:ti_baseline_parameters} was obtained from the model in Appendix \ref{app:time_windows} using the fitted parameters reported above, a detection time window of 17.5 $\mu$s and a coincidence time window of 0.5 $\mu$s. \\

 We note that \cite{meraner_indistinguishable_2020} includes a physically-motivated theoretical model for the trade-off between coincidence probability and visibility as a function of the detection and coincidence time windows.
 We have not used their model here as it requires numerical integration to evaluate, while our model can be rapidly evaluated using an analytical closed-form expression.
 Additionally, our goal here is not to predict the behaviour of a specific physical system but to accurately represent the trade-off between rate and fidelity without overfitting to experimental data.
 Finally, as our toy model does not attempt to closely capture the physics of any individual system, it can be considered to be system agnostic.
 It could thus be fitted to different types of photon sources, giving it a potentially broader scope of application.